 Full Rack — configures an environment consisting of 8 compute nodes and 12 Exadata Storage Servers.

-Your subscription may impose limits on the available rack sizes.
-For example, if you only have non-metered subscriptions, you will only see the rack sizes associated with your available subscriptions.
+Your subscription may impose limits on the available rack sizes so that you will only see the rack sizes associated with your available subscriptions.